mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Guard checkpoint on capital approach
 - **Deception DC 14 or Persuasion DC 13:** Pass as merchants/adventurers
 - Guards are looking for "Unbound sympathizers" (heightened tensions)
-- If asked about Raven's Rest: Rumors have spread, heroes are wanted for questioning
+- If asked about Raven's Keep: Rumors have spread, heroes are wanted for questioning

 **Day 3: Approaching Capital**
 - First sight of Kaer Thandros (magnificent and imposing)